Important guidance released from Southern Health NHS

-If you have concerns regarding your child’s mental health and wellbeing and would like support from the School please contact Mrs Clark or Mrs Lewis from our Pastoral Support team who will do all they can to help:
+If you have concerns regarding your child’s mental health and wellbeing and would like support from the School please contact Miss Borwick or Mrs Callen-Organ from our Pastoral Support team who will do all they can to help:

-My Name is Mrs Lewis and I am the Social Inclusion Officer here at The Henry Beaufort School.
+My Name is Miss Borwick and I am the Student Support and Guidance Manager here at Henry Beaufort School.

-My main role is to support students whose social and emotional needs are a barrier to their learning, or those students who find day to day life a challenge.
+My main role is to support students whose social and emotional needs are a barrier to their learning, or to students who are experiencing difficulties.
+My aim is to improve the general wellbeing of students and to provide a space to listen to and help those who are having a particularly challenging time with their mental health, whether this is anxiety related, relationships, self -esteem, identity, body image, sleep problems, low mood etc. I want to help build student’s resilience and positive emotional health so that they are happy individuals capable of coping with whatever life after school entails.
 I also signpost students and their families to access additional support if required.
-We work closely alongside CAMHS and a number of other agencies.
+We work closely alongside CAMHS and several other agencies.

 My working hours are 8.00am – 3.30pm Monday - Friday

-Please feel free to contact me directly if you would like support or advice for your child.
+Please do contact me if you would like support or advise for your child.

 If you have any Safeguarding concerns you can also contact our Safeguarding Team directly.